 Why is this a big deal?
 Dr. Blood is the one who saved my life when I was gravely ill in the ICU.
 She’s the one J. and I want the ER docs to consult if I’m in medical distress.
 She’s the one who has overseen my hospital care during admissions, ensuring the complexities of my condition are understood and sharing her expertise as needed.
 She’s my security blanket.
 Were I not under her care, I’d be dead by now.

 I took the news well in the moment, I thought, showing appropriate interest and excitement for her.
 I told her now I’d have to live long enough to see her upon her return.
 We all chuckled.
-Then I headed off to fetch my chemotherapy from the pharmacy, whereupon the news hit me and I started tearing up.
-The pharmacist may have wondered what she’d said to make me so emotional.
+Then I headed off to fetch my chemotherapy from the pharmacy, whereupon the revelation hit me and I started tearing up.
+The pharmacist may have wondered what she’d said to evoke such a response.

 Just in time, my favourite nurse practitioner, Stephanie, who has been MIA for months, appeared.
 Stephanie is my angel in heaven, except she’s here on earth.
 She gave me a hug, whereupon my dam burst.
 Poor Stephanie.
 I told her why I was upset and she said all the right things, as she always does.
 She assured me Dr. Blood would find a highly competent colleague to oversee my care.
 She also promised that she would be around if I ran into trouble.
 She volunteered to be my little blue blankie in Dr. Blood’s absence.